 During these early years, and before a commercial consciousness of “world music” had developed, Music of the World was the only world music-based cassette label available in the West.
 Its catalog rapidly expanded to include artists from Africa, India, and Latin America, and in addition to opening accounts with major retailers across the USA, the company was even exporting its recordings for overseas distribution.
 In 1989, Haddad relocated the label from Brooklyn, New York to Chapel Hill, North Carolina.
 It was here where the label would see unprecedented growth.
 In that same year, the first two CDs were released on the Music of the World label.
 Over the next ten years, almost 90 more CD titles were released, and distribution grew to include 19 countries worldwide.

 The mid-90s were peak years for the label, and were marked by the commercial success of several recordings, including the award-winning “Vintage Beausoleil” (Michael Doucet and BeauSoleil; The Grammy-nominated “Raga Aberi” (with L. Shankar, Zakir Hussain and Vikku Vinayakram; and one of the label’s best selling recordings, “Talking Spirits” (various Native American artists).
 In addition to the premier Music of the World (MOW) label, two label imprints were born during this period of growth.
 Nomad Records features modern world music and world jazz, and Latitudes is a mid-price label featuring single-artist releases and compilations of traditional world music.

-In 2000, shortly after the emergence of Napster and during a time of great difficulty for independent record labels due to illegal sound file sharing, Music of the World was acquired by digital download leader emusic.com.
-Today, the entire MOW catalog is available for download at www.emusic.com, now part of The Orchard.
+During a time of great difficulty for independent record labels due to illegal sound file sharing, Music of the World was acquired by digital download pioneer emusic.com.
+A few years later, the catalog was acquired by The Orchard, a leading digital distribution company.
 Currently, physical copies of Music of the World, Nomad and Latitudes CDs are hard to find at stores, although internet suppliers such as amazon.com still carry many titles.
 To buy physical CDs, first search this site for the titles you want, then look for them through online distributors.